 Lastly, watch your newsfeed as well as the activity pages of your prospects for opportunities to engage with their status updates.

-Visibility combined with activity will help keep you top of mind with your prospects and LinkedIn network.
+Visibility combined with activity will help keep you top of mind with your prospects and the larger LinkedIn network.

 15 Social Selling Trigger Events on LinkedIn [Infographic]

 As you nurture your LinkedIn relationships through regular engagement, make a habit of checking the LinkedIn notifications for various social selling trigger events.